Relative ideals in homological categories, with an application to MV-algebras: Relative U -ideals

 \subsection{Basic setting for varieties}

 Let $\sA$ (resp.\ $\sB$) be the variety of universal algebras with signature $\Sigma_\sA$ (resp.\ $\Sigma_\sB$) defined by a set $Z_\sA$ (resp.\ $Z_\sB$) of equations.
-Moreover, we require $\sA$ to be homological (thus semi-abelian) $\Sigma_\sA\subseteq\Sigma_\sB$ and $Z_\sA\subseteq Z_\sB$.
+Moreover, we require $\sA$ to be homological (thus semi-abelian), $\Sigma_\sA\subseteq\Sigma_\sB$ and $Z_\sA\subseteq Z_\sB$.
 The obvious forgetful functor $U\colon \sB\to \sA$ is an algebraic functor between the categories of set-theoretical models of two algebraic theories.
-We call a functor $U$ as above, a \emph{basic setting for varieties}.
-Notice that, according to \cite[Proposition 3.5.7 and Theorem 3.7.7]{Handbook2}, $U$ is a faithful conservative right adjoint, thus it satisfies the conditions of \Cref{def:basic}.
+We call a functor $U$ as above a \emph{basic setting for varieties}.
+Notice that, according to \cite[Proposition 3.5.7 and Theorem 3.7.7]{Handbook2}, $U$ is a faithful conservative right adjoint, thus satisfies the conditions of Definition \ref{def:basic}. \begin{remark} Janelidze recently introduced the novel notion of {\em ideally exact category}, as a first step towards ``a development of a new non-pointed counterpart of semi-abelian categorical algebra'' (\cite{J23}).
+It is immediate to see that, in our \emph{basic setting for varieties}, the category $\sB$ is ideally exact (see \cite[Theorem~3.1, Definition~3.2]{J23}). \end{remark}

-We now recall the following definitions introduced by Ursini in \cite{U} (see also \cite{GU}). \begin{definition} Let $\sV$ be a variety with a constant symbol $0$ in its signature $\Sigma_\sV$, \begin{itemize} \item A term $t(x_1,\dots,x_m,y_1,\dots,y_n)$ over $\Sigma_V$ is called $0$-\emph{ideal term} in the variables $y_1,\dots,y_n$ if
+We now recall the following definitions introduced by Ursini in \cite{U} (see also \cite{GU}). \begin{definition} Let $\sV$ be a variety with a constant symbol $0$ in its signature $\Sigma_\sV$. \begin{itemize} \item A term $t(x_1,\dots,x_m,y_1,\dots,y_n)$ over $\Sigma_V$ is called $0$-\emph{ideal term} in the variables $y_1,\dots,y_n$ if

 \item A non-empty subset $H$ of an algebra $A$ in $\sV$ is called $0$-\emph{ideal} if, for every 0-ideal term $t(x_1,\dots,x_m,y_1,\dots,y_n)$ in the variables $y_1,\dots,y_n$, any $a_1,\dots,a_m\in A$, and any $h_1,\dots,h_n\in H$, one has